USA Banner

 Eligible Activities

-Eligible activities include: planning, engineering, design and evaluation of transit projects and other technical transportation-related studies; capital investments in bus and bus-related activities such as replacement, overhaul and rebuilding of buses, crime prevention and security equipment and construction of maintenance and passenger facilities; and capital investments in new and existing fixed guideway systems including rolling stock, overhaul and rebuilding of vehicles, track, signals, communications, and computer hardware and software.
-In addition, associated transit improvements and certain expenses associated with mobility management programs are eligible under the program.
+Eligible activities include: planning, engineering, design and evaluation of transit projects and other technical transportation-related studies; capital investments in bus and bus-related activities such as replacement, overhaul and rebuilding of buses, crime prevention and security equipment and construction of maintenance and passenger facilities; and capital investments in new and existing fixed guideway systems including rolling stock, overhaul and rebuilding of vehicles, station infrastructure, track, signals, communications, and computer hardware and software.
+In addition, associated transit improvements, workforce development activities, and certain expenses associated with mobility management programs are eligible under the program.
 All preventive maintenance and some Americans with Disabilities Act complementary paratransit service costs are considered capital costs.

 For urbanized areas with populations less than 200,000, operating assistance is an eligible expense.
-Urbanized areas of 200,000 or more may not use funds for operating assistance unless identified by FTA as eligible under the Special Rule.
+Urbanized areas of 200,000 or more may not use funds for operating assistance unless identified by FTA as eligible under 49 U.S.C.
+5307(a)(2) and (3).

 Statutory Reference